KnothHe/Fiot/README.md

-# Image-textify
+# Image-Fill

-A simple program that replaces the original pixels of a picture with text
+A simple program that replaces the original pixels of a picture with something else

 ## Prerequisites